infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## getOptions

-Provides ability to override component options from the parent block/component The components must have the same options name as attribute standard with componentName prefix.
+Provides the ability to override component options from the parent block/component.
+The components must have the same option names as attribute standard with `componentName` prefix.

 * @param {object} manifest Original manifest from the component.
 * @param {string} componentName Current componentName.
 This is changed depending on the passed componentName.
 * @param {string} attribute Attribute name to check without componentName prefix.
-Value is auto titleCased.
+Value is auto camelCased.
-* @param {object} options Options provide by the parent block/component.
+* @param {object} options Options provided by the parent block/component.

 **Usage:**